jenca-adam/awiki/pages/foulis2017aloomis-sikorski/page.md

 ## Reference

-David J. Foulis, Anna Jencova, Sylvia Pulmannova;A Loomis-Sikorski theorem and functional calculus for a generalized Hermitian algebra;; Oct 2017;
+David J. Foulis, Anna Jencova, Sylvia Pulmannova, A Loomis-Sikorski theorem and functional calculus for a generalized Hermitian algebra 80 (2017), 255-275

 ## Abstract
   A generalized Hermitian (GH-) algebra is a generalization of the partially